Teaching ESL/EFL online: A beginner’s guide to getting your first clients

 September 19th, 2018 / Teaching

-Well, in truth, it’s because it’s not easy.
-On language teaching platforms, students have pages of English teachers to choose from.
+Students have pages of English teachers to choose from.
 With mediocre or even adequate classes, students will come to you for just one or two lessons before moving on to another teacher.

 Good teachers, however, are always booked up.
 They can often set their own prices as well, meaning that popular online teachers are, for the most part, far better paid than academy teachers.